cs2113-s25/cs2113-s25.github.io/wrkshts/j5_exceptions.md

 Give a reason why it is not a good idea to only wrap your entire `main` method inside one `try-catch` block.

 #### s
-If you only have one `try-catch` block in `main` your code may never crash, but you also lose the ability to appropriately handle exceptions where they happen
+If you only have one `try-catch` block in `main` your code may never crash, but you also lose the ability to appropriately handle exceptions where they happen.

 ### q
 What is the difference between a *checked* versus an *unchecked* exception?